daveonhols/qmx/README.md

 ## Kdb Gateway (POC) ##

 A C++ multithreaded gateway to distribute queries to Kdb worker processes.
-This POC is not robust and cannot be configured, the backend worker processes are hard coded and there is no recovery if they fail.
+This alpha version cannot be configured, the backend worker processes are hard coded.
 It exists currently to demonstrate the benefit of a truly multithreaded gateway solution for Kdb.

 ### Building ###

 This is implemented using "modern" C++ and depends on asio.
 You should download ASIO and make the include path available at "/path/to/asio/"
+Logging is with spdlog.
+You should download it and make the include path available at "/path/to/spdlog/"

-clang++ -std=c++17 asp.cpp -I /path/to/asio/include/ -lpthread -o cpp-gateway -O2
+clang++ -Wall -std=c++17 src/gw.cpp -I ../spdlog/include/ -I ../asio/asio/include/ -lpthread -o cpp-gateway -O2

 ### Motivation ###